January 2nd, 2019

 Phishing is the fraudulent practice of sending emails attempting to be from reputable companies or banks to induce you to reveal personal information, such as passwords and credit card numbers.
 It is important to avoid clicking on any website links that may look like your bank or credit card company, but the URL does not appear to be correct.
 When you need to log into your credit card or bank website, go directly to it and never use any provided links.

 2. Make Sure That The Website Is Secure.

 Know the difference between HTTP and HTTPS.
 HTTPS means that the site will be secure.
-If you go to a secure site and it reports a problem at the top (i.e. the certificate has expired or appears to be improper in any way) avoid making any purchase and giving out any personal and/or financial information.
+If you go to a secure website and it reports a problem at the top (i.e., the certificate has expired or appears to be improper in any way), avoid making any purchase and giving out any personal and financial information.
 Contact your financial institution right away and inform them of the problem so that they can take the necessary steps to correct it.

 If you own a website, make sure it is safe and secure.
 Your customers will feel safe knowing that you took the time ensuring that you put them first by protecting them.
 Sectorlink has a wide range of SSL certificates to choose from at reasonable prices.

 Report this information immediately to your financial institution and have the current credit card number closed out.
 Please do not delay this action as it can result in fraudulent charges and transfers from your bank/credit card account.

 It is an excellent practice always to review your statements once a month.
 However, it is even a better practice to go online and check your account more frequently.
 Continued diligence will always pay off in catching something quickly and resolving the problem faster than finding out too late when you need your credit the most only to discover that you no longer have it because of fraud.